adamstavely/shiny-waddle/test-harness/docs/USER_GUIDE.md

 - **Application**: Has Test Harnesses assigned to it

 **Type-Based Organization:**
-- Each Test Suite has exactly one `testType` (e.g., 'access-control', 'data-behavior', 'api-security')
+- Each Test Suite has exactly one `testType` (e.g., 'access-control', 'api-security')
 - Each Test Harness has exactly one `testType`, and all suites in it must match that type
 - Each Test Battery must contain harnesses with different types (no duplicate types allowed)